Artboards allow you to create fixed frames on Sketch’s infinite Canvas, but they’re completely optional.

 To move your Artboard, and all the layers it contains, click on the Artboard title in the Canvas, and drag.
 Alternatively, if you click the Artboard’s name in the Layer List, you can then drag inside the Artboard to reposition it.
 With the Artboard selected, you can also use the position values in the Inspector to move it, or use the arrow keys to incrementally nudge it in a certain direction.

-Artboards can be automatically resized to fit the height and width of the layers which sit inside it.
-Simply select your Artboard, and in the Inspector click the Resize to Fit button to resize it in a single action.
+The Resize to Fit option that appears at the top of the list will automatically resize the Artboard to fit the height and width of the layers which sit inside it.
 Perfect for when you’re designing views on mobile that need extra height to scroll.

 You can quickly jump between Artboards in your document by simply pressing Function-Left Arrow to move left or Function-Right Arrow to go right.